 Found in Episode 3 of the main campaign, two types of robots patrol the floors (each with their own resistance to weapons).

 - Robot Guard - Patrolling robots that pursues players with missiles.
-Invulnerable to bullet weapons and the Flamewall.
+Invulnerable to bullet weapons and fire from the Flamewall.

 - Ballistikraft - Slow cylindrical robots that patrol (and never pursue).
 Will stop and attack players with a barrage of missiles.
 Invulnerable to ALL weapons, including God Mode and Dog Mode.
 Does not appear in the Shareware version.